 Spread/flatten the cookie batter with the back of a spoon.
-It is sticky so I recommend you slightly oil or wet the spoon with water to spread easily the batter.
-Sprinkle extra sugar free chocolate chips on top of each cookies if desired.
+It is sticky, so I recommend you lightly oil or wet the spoon with water to spread easily the batter.
+Sprinkle extra sugar-free chocolate chips on top of each cookie, if desired.

-Bake at 180C(350F) for 15-17 minutes or until the top is set, crackle but center is still soft and moist.
-Careful, don't over-bake or they will get dry in the center.
-If you decided to make smaller cookies to decrease carbs per serve they will bake faster.
-For 20 cookies they will bake between 12-15 minutes.
+Bake at 350°F (180°C) for 15-17 minutes or until the top is set, crackle but the center is still soft and moist.
+Careful, don't over-bake, or they will get dry in the center.
+If you decided to make smaller cookies to decrease the carbs per serving, they will bake faster.
+For 20 cookies, they would bake between 12-15 minutes.

-Remove cookie sheet from the oven and cool the cookies 5 minutes on the tray.
+Remove the cookie sheet from the oven and cool the cookies for 5 minutes on the tray.

-Slide a spatula under each cookies to transfer them to a cooling rack.
+Slide a spatula under each cookie to transfer them to a cooling rack.

-Store 4 days in a cookie jar at room temperature or freeze the cookies in a zip bag and defrost the day before serving.
+Store for up to 4 days in a cookie jar at room temperature or freeze the cookies in a ziplock bag and defrost the day before serving.

 Recipe makes 10 large cookies, net carbs per large cookie about 4 inches wide (10 cm): 3.5g.
-To halve the carbs per serve (1.7g net carb), divide recipe into 20 small cookies and reduce baking time as per recipe.
+To halve the carbs per serving (1.7g net carb), divide the recipe into 20 small cookies and reduce the baking time as per recipe.